vennadevops/Phase-2/Docker/Docker-Introduction.md

 	docker exec -it c78b43d648d9 bash

+Note:
-Note: You can do the same steps for nexus installation.
+1. You can do the same steps for nexus installation.
 Find the same Jenkins & Nexus installation steps/commands from Phase-1 Or the files Java-Tomcat-maven-git-Jenkins.md & NexusSetup.md.
 Download Phase-1 & Phase-2 docs here under the folder "Docker".
+2. The –d option is used to run the container in detached mode.
+This is so that the container can run in the background.